Ephesians 1:3–14

 Read this aloud with your group.
 Listen for the sweep of the whole thing before you zoom in on any one phrase.

-Before guardrails, just look.
-What do you notice?
+Before guardrails, just look at these verses, what do you notice?

 In the original Greek, verses 3–14 form one single, unbroken sentence.